-If you’re looking for some excitement during your trip, tubing and wakeboarding on the lake is the answer!
-It’s is something I’ve always personally enjoyed.
-So, during our visit to the Okanagan Valley, we were sure to head out on Okanagan Lake for some adrenaline-filled fun.
+If you’re looking for some excitement during your trip, spending a day out on the lake is the answer!
+It is something I’ve always personally enjoyed.
+So, during our visit to the Okanagan Valley, we were sure to head out to Lake Okanagan for some fun in the sun

-This is a great activity for those wanting a little extra excitement on their holiday in the Okanagan Valley.
-You can book your hourly rental here in advance!
+This is a great activity for those wanting to relax and enjoy the natural views during their holiday in the Okanagan Valley.
+You can book your private boat rental here in advance!